Get the Latest at PAVS Funding Events

 Pembrokeshire Funding Fair - Tuesday 15th November 2016

-Once again PAVS is excited to be bringing you the annual Pembrokeshire Funding Fair and for the first time this year we will be linking up with the PAVS AGM to give easy access to the event for PAVS members.
+For the first time this year we will be linking up with the PAVS AGM to give easy access to the event for PAVS members and a networking breakfast to start the day.
 The PAVS Third Sector Support Team is working hard to get as many local and national funders together under one roof!

 Come along and make the most of this unique opportunity to talk face-to-face with some of the key voluntary sector funders.
-Find out more about their funding pots and talk to them about any potential projects that you have in mind to find out whether there might be any funding opportunities available.
+Find out more about their funding pots and talk to them about any potential projects that you have in mind.

 Some of the funders which will be in the exhibition in the Main Hall include: